 Explore the thrilling sights, smells, and sounds of night with Heard Trail Guides.
 Night hikers will be encouraged to sharpen their senses to be able to spot signs of animal life and learn more about the inhabitants of the Heard.

-Owl Prowl Night Hike
+Owl Prowl Night Hike - SOLD OUT

 Cost: $19/non-member; $16/Heard Museum Members* (Age 3 years through adult)